 · Video Visitation will be held daily (Monday – Sunday) including weekends and holidays, between the hours of 9:00 a.m. and 9:00 p.m., with the exception of the following times daily: 11:00 a.m. – 12:30 p.m.; 4:30 p.m. – 6:30 p.m.
 No Visits on Friday after 4:30 p.m. in the lobby.

 · Each inmate will be allowed 30 minute video visitations

-· Extended visitation hours for the Department of Corrections inmates is on Saturdays and Sundays.
+· Extended visitation hours for the Department of Corrections inmates is temporarily cancelled because of the COVID virus.

 All adult visitors (18 years and older) must register with a valid email address and ID number.
 Any person on probation must inform their probation officer of any visits.

 ANYONE UNDER 18 YEARS OF AGE MUST BE ESCORTED BY THEIR PARENT OR LEGAL GUARDIAN.